MeisterLLD/autorotate/README.md

 Then just run it at startup in the way you want it, e.g. adding `exec ./rotation.sh &` in your .xsession file, or better, make it a systemctl service.

+Tested on a Lenovo X390 Yoga, it works nicely.